CP1404/Practicals/prac_01/README.md

     >>> Q
     Finished.

-Before you finish or start the practice and extension work, please check the **Deliverables** section below to ensure your work is complete.

 # Practice & Extension Work

-Remember, even though the questions in this final section are not required for marks, the best way to get better at programming is... ***programming!***
-So do them each and every week :)

 You will learn better if you spread your work over multiple sessions instead of trying to do all of this in one go.